ans-group/docs.ukfast.co.uk/source/fastdrive/distributiongroups.md

 ![Image113](files/Image113.png)

-This means that I can create a folder and add the distribution group as users to the folder.
+This means that I can create a folder and add members of the distribution group as users to the folder.
 Below I have created a folder called __Test Distribution Group Folder__ and I have ticked the __Add People to Folder__ check box.

 ![Image114](files/Image114.png)